Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Proposed Solution

+where~$\gamma_G(q)$ is the distance-to-goal function; $\lambda_{k}$ is a positive parameter associated with~$k$; $\overline{\beta}_{i}^{k}(q)$ is the online omitted product; and $\beta_i(q)$ is the obstacle function defined in~\eqref{eq:squircle}. $\blacksquare$} \end{definition} Then, the transformation from the star world to the sphere world after adding the $k$-th star is restated as:

-where~$s_i^{k}(q)$ is the analytic switch associated with both~$i$ and~$k$; $v_i(q)$ is the scaling factor defined in~\eqref{eq:scaling}; and~$q_i$ is the geometric center of the obstacle~$\mathcal{O}_i$, for~$i=0,1,\cdots, k$.
-Then, define the following intermediate variables:
+where~$s_i^{k}(q)$ is the online analytic switch associated with both~$i$ and~$k$; $v_i(q)$ is the scaling factor defined in~\eqref{eq:scaling}; and~$q_i$ is the geometric center of the obstacle~$\mathcal{O}_i$, for~$i=0,1,\cdots, k$.
+Moreover, the following intermediate variables are defined: